 The Department of Campus Safety compiles crime statistics annually.
-All crimes required to be disclosed by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act that have been reported to the Department of Campus Safety, the additional campus security authorities, and local law enforcement are included.
-The crimes that must be disclosed are as follows:
+All crimes required to be disclosed by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) that have been reported to the Department of Campus Safety, the additional campus security authorities, and local law enforcement are included.
+These crime statistics are included in four general catgories; Criminal Offenses, Hate Crimes, VAWA Offenses, and Arrests and Referrals for Disciplinary Action.

-- Murder/Non-negligent Manslaughter the willful (non-negligent) killing of one human being by another. - Negligent Manslaughter the killing of another person through gross negligence. - Rape the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes the rape of both males and females. - Fondling the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape sexual intercourse with a person who is under the statutory age of consent. - Domestic Violence a felony or misdemeanor crime of violence committed by: - a current or former spouse or intimate partner of the victim - a person with whom the victim shares a child in common - a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner - a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred - any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Dating Violence violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence.
+Crimes within the general category of Criminal Offenses that must be disclosed are as follows:

-- Stalking engaging in a course of conduct directed at a specific person that would cause a reasonable person to - Fear for the person's safety or the safety of others - Suffer substantial emotional distress - Robbery the taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - Aggravated Assault an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm. - Burglary the unlawful entry of a structure to commit a felony or a theft. - Motor Vehicle Theft the theft or attempted theft of a motor vehicle. - Arson any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc. - Liquor Law Violations the violation of state or local laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession or use of alcoholic beverages, not including driving under the influence and drunkenness. - Drug Law Violations the violation of laws prohibiting the production, distribution and/or use of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
-The unlawful cultivation, manufacture, distribution, sale, purchase, use, possession, transportation or importation of any controlled drug or narcotic substance.
-Arrests for violations of state and local laws, specifically those relating to the unlawful possession, sale, use, growing, manufacturing and making of narcotic drugs. - Weapons Law Violations the violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devises or other deadly weapons.
+- Criminal Homicide which includes: - Murder/Non-negligent Manslaughter the willful (non-negligent) killing of one human being by another. - Negligent Manslaughter the killing of another person through gross negligence. - Sexual Assault which includes: - Rape the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+This offense includes the rape of both males and females. - Fondling the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape sexual intercourse with a person who is under the statutory age of consent. - Robbery the taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - Aggravated Assault an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm. - Burglary the unlawful entry of a structure to commit a felony or a theft. - Motor Vehicle Theft the theft or attempted theft of a motor vehicle. - Arson any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.